skip to content

 01:09:58 - Nick Taylor

 Mother forker.
 All right.
-Okay.
-That didn't work, but.
-Okay, so let's just come here, check out that new website.
+Okay, that didn't work.
+So let's just come here and check out that new website.
 All right.
 Okay.
 Add a new site.
-Important existing project from GitHub.
+Import an existing project from GitHub.
 Yes, thank you.
-And trees.
-Is it in there?
-You see what I just called it?
+And trees... is it in there?
+Do you see what I just called it?

 01:10:23 - Anthony Campolo